 Financial Aid for M.Eng.
 Students

-- Cornell Engineering financial aid: tuition awards, special awards, and teaching assistantships
+- Cornell Engineering support possibilities: tuition awards, special awards, and teaching assistantships

 We encourage you to explore these additional financial aid resources:

 - College of Engineering merit based fellowships, partial tuition scholarships, and teaching assistantships

 - College of Engineering Special Awards, including the Lester B. Knight Scholarship of $40,000, available to highly qualified students who intend to pursue both an M.Eng. and and M.B.A. at Cornell University

 - External fellowships awarded by corporations, the government, and professional societies.
 Please see the Cornell University Graduate School searchable database.

 - Federally funded loans available to Cornell graduate students through the Graduate School

 Cornell College of Engineering Scholarships, Fellowships, and Teaching Assistantships

 Master of Engineering Committee (MEC) Scholarships of $20,000 or up to a full tuition are awarded to the most outstanding applicants to the M.Eng. degree program.
 The amount of the award is based on merit.
 Applicants are nominated for an MEC Scholarship by their graduate field, and selections are made by the Master of Engineering Committee.

 Cornell Engineering also provides partial scholarships or teaching assistantships to around 30% of M.Eng. students.
 Each graduate field makes its own selections for these stipends.
 The amounts vary depending on the type of award, student merit, and availability of funds.